Tips for a Raised Bed Vegetable Garden

 Are your tomato plants not getting enough drainage?
 Follow these steps on growing tomatoes in a raised bed.

-How to Plant a Raised Bed Garden
+Steps to Planting a Raised Bed

 1. Fill the bed with good-quality garden soil and compost, and rake the surface smooth and level.
 Remove any rocks or debris.